MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 The implementation divergence is due to a regression in the Standard wording where the resolution to core issue 2235 removed some text that would allow these overloads to be ordered.
 The current C++ standard does not provide a mechanism to partially order these functions, so they are considered ambiguous.

-As a workaround for the language, it is recommended to not rely on partial ordering to resolve this problem, and instead use SFINAE to remove particular overloads.
-In the provided example we use a helper class IsA to remove the first overload when "Alloc" is a specialization of A:
+As a workaround, we recommended that you not rely on partial ordering to resolve this problem, and instead use SFINAE to remove particular overloads.
+In the following example, we use a helper class `IsA` to remove the first overload when `Alloc` is a specialization of A:

 ```cpp
 #include <utility>